jbvsmo/privateTPPsystem/README.md

 How to install the server:
 --------------------------

-The instalation of Python 3 and PyQt4 are pretty much straightforward.
+The installation of Python 3 and PyQt4 are pretty much straightforward.

 "Max Remote Server" is a tool to be used with the "Max Remote" android app.
 This application is not mine and I cannot control what changes they might do on it.
 I only chose it because the server